MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-8-Required-Sources-Supplies-Services/subpart-8.4-Federal-Supply-Schedules/section-8.405-6.md

 (A) Disclosure would compromise the national security (*e.g.,* would result in disclosure of classified information) or create other security risks.
 The fact that access to classified matter may be necessary to submit a proposal or perform the contract does not, in itself, justify use of this exception;

-(B) The nature of the file (*e.g.,* size, format) does not make it cost-effective or practicable for contracting officers to provide access through e-Buy; or
+(B) The nature of the file (*e.g.,* size, format) does not make it cost-effective or practicable for contracting officers to provide access through eBuy; or

 (C) The agency's senior procurement executive makes a written determination that access through e-Buy is not in the Government's interest.